Authentication

 ## What this guide covers

-Use workspace-scoped Bearer keys and understand how protected requests are authorized.
+Use workspace-scoped Bearer keys and learn how Mailrith authorizes protected requests.

 ## Use Bearer Authentication

 Every protected Mailrith API request uses Bearer authentication.
-This means the credential is sent in the standard `Authorization` header and not in a query string, form field, custom header, or request body.
+Send the credential in the standard `Authorization` header.
+Do not send the credential in a query string, form field, custom header, or request body.

 Use workspace API keys for direct server-to-server integrations.
-Use OAuth access tokens only when your integration has been approved to use delegated authorization and a user has explicitly connected it.
+Use OAuth access tokens only when Mailrith has approved your integration to use delegated authorization and a user has explicitly connected the integration.

-Never send Mailrith credentials from browser JavaScript or mobile app code where users can inspect them.
+Never send Mailrith credentials from browser JavaScript or mobile app code that users can inspect.
 Keep API keys and OAuth client secrets on a trusted server.

 1. Load the API key or OAuth access token from a server-side secret store.

-2. Attach it to every protected request as `Authorization: Bearer <credential>`.
+2. Attach the credential to every protected request as `Authorization: Bearer <credential>`.

 3. Send JSON requests with `Content-Type: application/json` when the endpoint expects a body.

-4. Handle `401` responses as credential problems and use the guidance in [Errors](https://mailrith.com/developers/errors.md) before retrying.
+4. Handle `401` responses as credential problems.
+Use the guidance in [Errors](https://mailrith.com/developers/errors.md) before you retry the request.

-5. Rotate or revoke workspace API keys from [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md) when a credential is exposed or no longer owned.
+5. Rotate or revoke workspace API keys from [API Keys and Authorized Apps](https://mailrith.com/docs/api-keys-and-authorized-apps.md) when a credential is exposed or no longer has a clear owner.

 **Request Headers**